Alameda County Fathers Corps

 The Fathers Corps is designed to increase involvement of fathers in their children's lives by focusing on factors specific to the needs of men and the challenges they face in fulfilling their role as fathers.
 Since June 2014, the Fathers Corps has graduated an energetic team of 49 male Father Engagement Specialists and 15 male Father Engagement Mentors.
 After participating, Fathers Corps learning community members reported work-related improvements in a number of areas including increased knowledge of child development; feeling more supported in their work with fathers of young children; and feeling more connected to other male providers in the community.

 We are pursuing this work with firm commitment to the mission of the Fathers Corps, i.e., to promote and support fathers and father figures to be meaningfully engaged with their children and families, and to advocate for family service providers to provide father friendly services and to assist fathers in strengthening their parenting skills.

 New Fathers Corps participants who attend at least seven of the ten Fathers Corps trainings will receive an Alameda County Fathers Corps Father Engagement Specialist certificate.
 Returning Fathers Corps members who attend at least seven of the ten Fathers Corps trainings will receive an Alameda County Fathers Corps Father Engagement Mentor certificate.
-Members returning for their third year who attend five of the ten trainings, participate in quarterly ambassador meetings and complete the fatherhood advocacy/awareness activities with their home agencies will receive a Fathers Corps Ambassador certificate.
+Members returning for their third and fourth years will have the opportunity to expand their roles within the Fathers Corps.

 Click the links below to learn more.